 - The Appointing Authority shall take into consideration any cause shown by the employee, and pass a final order thereafter

 6.5.
-An employee against whom action is proposed to be taken under Clause (b) or (c) of the Rule 6.1, may be placed under suspension, provided that it shall be subject to such orders in relation to attendance or non-attendance of the office as may be made by the Appointing Authority.
+An employee against whom action is proposed to be taken under clause (b) or (c) of Rule 6.1, may be placed under suspension, provided that it shall be subject to such orders in relation to attendance or non-attendance of the office as may be made by the Appointing Authority.

 6.6.
-In the event of the employee being exonerated of the charges, he shall be entitled to payment of the salary for the period of suspension in addition to such allowance to which he is entitled, accounting for any payments made during suspension.
+In the event of the employee being exonerated of the charges, he shall be entitled to payment of the salary for the period of suspension in addition to such allowance to which he is entitled, accounting for any payments made during the suspension.